New date for Brynderwyns reopening announced

 Up to 55,000 cubic metres of earth will be excavated to stabilise the site where the two slips occurred at Kauri Tree Corner.

-“Our team is working 7 days a week, where weather allows, to get the road open,” Kinvig says.
+“Our team is working seven days a week, where weather allows, to get the road open,” Kinvig said.

 “We are maximising the number of trucks, diggers and workers on site to ensure the soil removal is a continuous operation, utilising daylight hours, to get it clear.”